- Day 1: Fly to Seoul

 - Day 5: Gyeoungbakgung Palace

 - Day 6: War Memorial of Korea

 Between ongoing (and heightening) tensions with North Korea and the upcoming Winter Olympics in PyeongChang, there has been a lot of talk about South Korea over the past year or so.
 Admittedly, it was not one that sat high on my list of places I’d like to visit, but when planning the first month of our round-the-world honeymoon and seeing that we had some more time to spend in Asia, I asked Tim to look at a map and pick a place.
 He said, “How about Seoul?”
 I was excited by the idea, admittedly in part because I hoped to better understand its hermit neighbor in the north.
 After 6 days in Seoul, however, it was apparent that South Korea is so much more than its history and relationship with North Korea.

 Seoul was a perfect fit in our route and (should have been) easy travel from our previous spot, Japan.
-If you aren’t aware of our travel issues getting to Seoul, you can read all about it in my Japan post here.

 We arrived in Seoul after 1am on Saturday night (technically Sunday morning), but my friend from high school, Diane, and her wife Shayne still came to pick us up.
 They live in Seoul and we were staying with them during our visit.
 Since it was so late by the time we got to bed, we all slept in Sunday morning.

 To start off our time in Seoul, we headed with them to brunch in an area called Itaewon, which is a popular area for food, drink and shopping.
 It didn’t take long to realize that Seoul is a food heaven.
 Our brunch came out on a tower – a crepe on the bottom, a quiche and eggs hollandaise in the middle and for dessert, French toast and fruit on top.
 It was a perfect solution to my chronic brunch dilemma deciding between savory and sweet.